-I tested 7 AI models on 60 writing tasks — blog posts, marketing emails, technical documentation, creative fiction, research reports, and social media content.
+I tested 7 AI models on 60 writing tasks.
+The tasks covered blog posts, marketing emails, technical documentation, creative fiction, research reports, and social media content.
 I scored each output on 8 dimensions.
-The results are not what the marketing materials suggest.
-The "best" AI for writing depends entirely on the writing type and, more importantly, on how you structure your prompt.
+The results are not what the marketing materials say.
+The "best" AI for writing depends on the writing type.
+It also depends, more than anything, on how you structure your prompt.

-Each model received the same 60 writing tasks, both as raw prompts and as sinc-LLM 6-band structured prompts.
-Scoring dimensions: accuracy, tone compliance, length compliance, style consistency, originality, readability, format adherence, and constraint following.
-Each dimension scored 0-10.
+Each model got the same 60 writing tasks.
+I gave each task twice: once as a plain prompt and once as a sinc-LLM 6-band structured prompt.
+I scored 8 dimensions: accuracy, tone compliance, length compliance, style consistency, originality, readability, format adherence, and constraint following.
+Each dimension is scored 0-10.

 | Rank | Model | Score (Structured) | Score (Raw) | Improvement |